bluebonesx/psytask/packages/psytask/README.md

 </script>
 ```

-> ![NOTE]
+> [!IMPORTANT]
-> For CDNer, you should add `+esm` after jspsych plugin CDN url, because jspsych plugins do not release ESM version.
+> For CDNer, you should add the `+esm` after the jspsych plugin CDN URL, because jspsych plugins do not release ESM versions.

 Then use it: